Wiki · Concept · Last reviewed July 1, 2026

 Agents that interact with event-driven systems face a different control problem from agents that call one HTTP endpoint and receive one response.
 Sending a message can trigger work later, in another service, through a channel that the initiating agent does not directly observe.
 Receiving a message can expose private telemetry or business state that was not intended as prompt context.

 An AsyncAPI document can help an agent host narrow that surface.
 It can identify allowed topics, message schemas, send and receive operations, security requirements, correlation identifiers, and protocol bindings before a tool is exposed.
-In an Arazzo Specification workflow, AsyncAPI can also describe asynchronous steps that span event-driven interactions rather than only HTTP calls.
+It can also help separate passive subscription context from active publication authority, a distinction that matters when a model can both read events and cause new events.

 Governance Use